esataydgn/textParserAndSearcher/README.md

 I decided to do with Spring Boot Console Application because spring boot is so flexible to develop with.
 I have also created custom validation exception hadler but I did not put any specification to the custom exceptions.

-NOTE : it took a bit more then 3 hours to finish.
-Because I have had some configuration problems for test cases.
-Therefore I spent a bit more time to figure out the problem.
-NOTE2: the missing part of project is punctuation marks.
-My regex remove all the panctuation marks.Therefore, if the search text has anything other than letter and number, will not been find.

 # Usage of application